ravikumarmn/ravikumarmn.github.io/_posts/2024-02-07-retrieval-augmented-generation-(rag).md

 ## Introduction

-Basically, Large Language Models are designed to read, understand, and generate text almost like humans, They have been trained on vast amounts of text data.
-Training such models takes longer and the data its trained on is pretty old.
+Large Language Models are designed to read, understand, and generate text almost like humans, They have been trained on vast amounts of text data.
+Training such models takes longer and the data it's trained on is pretty old.

-LLMs are not aware of the specific data you often need for your AI-Based application.
+LLMs are not aware of the specific data you often need for your AI-based application.
 To address this, we extend the models with new data by simply fine-tuning them.
 But now most models are very large and have already been trained on large amounts of data.
-Usually, Fine tuning works only in very few scenarios.
-Fine tuning performs well when we want our large language model to talk in a different style or tone.
+Usually, Fine-tuning works only in very few scenarios.
+Fine-tuning performs well when we want our large language model to talk in a different style or tone.

 While fine-tuning large models can be effective, it doesn't always perform well with new data, a phenomenon I frequently observe in businesses.
-Large language models needs a lot of good data, lot of computer resources, and a lot of time for fine tuning.
+Large language models need a lot of good data, a lot of computer resources, and a lot of time for fine-tuning.

-In this guide, Will cover an intresting technique called [`Retrieval-Augmented Generation`](https://arxiv.org/pdf/2005.11401.pdf)
+This guide, Will cover an interesting technique called [`Retrieval-Augmented Generation`](https://arxiv.org/pdf/2005.11401.pdf)
 (RAG).
-This technique was introduced by [Meta AI Research](https://ai.meta.com/research/) in the year of 2021.
+This technique was introduced by [Meta AI Research](https://ai.meta.com/research/) in 2021.

-This approaches all the limitations faced with data, resource and latency.
+This approaches all the limitations faced with data, resources and latency.

-Checkout the Implementation code  for a basic RAG is available in the [**Github repo**](https://github.com/ravikumarmn/Simple-RAG-Implementation).
+Check out the Implementation code for a basic RAG is available in the [**Github repo**](https://github.com/ravikumarmn/Simple-RAG-Implementation).

 I will also explain the code in this blog post.